Vesterbro Pharmacy

-Vesterbro Pharmacy Danish: Vesterbro Apotek) operated from 1795 to 1992 in the Vesterbro district of Copenhagen, Denmark.
+Vesterbro Pharmacy (Danish: Vesterbro Apotek) operated from 1795 to 1992 in the Vesterbro district of Copenhagen, Denmark.
 Its former buildings on Vesterbrogade, one facing the street and two in the courtyard on the rear, were listed in 1972; all three date from the second half of the 19th century.

 Two other, still active pharmacies are found in the Vesterbro area.
 One of them, Steno Apotek, is located on the same street Vesterbrogade 6C, across the street from Copenhagen Central Station.
-The other, Enghave Apotek, is located on Enghavevej at Enghave Plads.
+The other, Enghave Apotek, is located at the corner of Enghavevej and Enghave Plads.

 History

 The first building

-The pharmacy was founded on 17 January 1795 by the chemist Johan Gottlieb Blau.
+The pharmacy was founded on 16 January 1795 by the chemist Johan Gottlieb Blau.
 It was then located on the other side of Vesterbrogade, approximately where Oehnschlægergade runs today.
-Blau later also opened Gammeltorv Pharmacy next to the city hall on the corner of Nytorv and Frederiksborggade.
+Blau would later also opene Gammeltorv Pharmacy, next to the city hall, on the corner of Nytorv and Frederiksborggade.

+In 10 November 1797, Vesterbro Pharmacy was taken over by Wolfgang Andreas Resch.
+On 16 November 1802, it changed hands again when it was taken over by Jacob Møller.